This listing expired on May 4, 2020. Please contact firstname.lastname@example.org for any updated information.

 Michigan Tech’s archaeology field schools include active programs of public education and outreach, in conjunction with our collaborative partners.
 Students can expect to complete the course with a preliminary analysis of the survey and excavation data as well as a portfolio of social media postings about public archaeology in Michigan’s Copper Country.

 Period(s) of Occupation: Paleoindian-Historic

 Students will live in Houghton.
-Michigan Tech will help guest students to find accommodations in town for during the field school.
+Michigan Tech faculty will help guest students to find accommodations in town for during the field school.
 Project participants are encouraged to explore the Keweenaw during their time off, and many will choose to bring outdoor recreation gear for mountain biking, rock climbing, hiking, backpacking, and road biking, and the many water sport opportunities provided by Lake Superior.
-A short drive within Michigan's spectacular Keweenaw Peninsula brings visitors in reach of two national parks, two national forests, several state parks and wilderness areas, industrial heritage museums and monuments, miles of public lakeshore, watersports, and world-class mountain biking trails.
+A short drive within Michigan's spectacular Keweenaw Peninsula brings visitors in reach of two national parks, two national forests, several state parks and wilderness areas, industrial heritage museums and monuments, miles of public lakeshore, water sports, and world-class mountain biking trails.
 This is an equal opportunity course, and students with disabilities or special needs should contact Dr. Scarlett to discuss accommodations during the registration process.

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: 6 weeks for students enrolled for credits.
+Minimum Length of Stay for Volunteers: 6 weeks for students enrolled for credits

 Minimum Age: 16